 When applying for a job, potential employers will ask you to submit a resume or curriculum vitae (CV).
 These documents detail your work history, awards and academic achievements.
 The goal of each is to put forward your qualifications.
 A resume or CV will be the first thing that a potential employer looks at.
 Clearly then, it is important to include the most impressive and appropriate document.
 However, the question becomes which to send?
 What is the difference between a CV and a resume?

 Resumes need to be an easily scannable document.
 An easy-to-scan format will go a long way towards getting a resume through the initial readers.
 Limit the amount of fancy formatting and when in doubt, stick with simple and easy to read.
-A compelling resume should have four standard sections: Objective, Summary, Work History and Education.
+A compelling resume should have four standard sections: Branding Statement, Summary, Work History and Education.
 There should be enough information in the resume to sell the applicant, but no more.
 The general length is one page.

 Potential employers need to understand what the applicant is capable of doing.
 Instead of listing just the job specs, list achievements, what has been accomplished above and beyond.
 Job responsibilities could apply to anyone who has held that particular job.
 They don't single the job applicant out as different, better and more capable than the rest.